-Should you stay or leave when facing a PIP?
+Should you stay or leave when facing performance procedures?

 It’s also worth remembering that, if an employer has sufficient concerns about your performance to the extent that they are willing to engage you in formal procedures, then the chances are that they want you to leave.

-What if your employer would prefer you to leave and not complete a PIP?
+Would your employer prefer you to leave and not complete performance procedures?